Sequal32/yourcontrols/Readme.md

 * Documentation/tutorials for creating aircraft definition files is planned.

 ## Limitations
-* Some knobs are purely animation, and not represented by a local variable therefor cannot be synced (yet...)
+* Some knobs are purely animation, and not represented by a local variable therefor cannot be synced, such as the TBM830's oxygen (yet...)

 ## Data Files
 If you're looking to create your own aircraft config file, refer to the provided files as examples and the [definitions](https://github.com/Sequal32/yourcontrol/tree/master/definitions) page.